IamoBin2162/IamoBin2162.github.io/README.md

 # discard
-uses for deleting a variable from your file but it is used for local variables ( my, local )
+uses for deleting a variable from your file but it is used for local variables ( my, local, native )

     my num = 0
     io.lprint(num)!